 Introductory Global Leadership Seminar

 The inagural/pilot Global Leadership Initiative was launched with a leadership seminar in the fall semester of 2010.
-To date, two cohorts of GLI students have helped shape the content of the course.
-Currently, the course description and objectives are:
+To date, four cohorts of GLI students have helped shape the content of the course.

-This course is designed to cover concepts, theories, and practical issues related to understanding leadership and becoming a leader in a global context in areas that relate to human health and well-being.
+This course is designed to cover concepts, theories, and practical issues relating to understanding leadership and becoming a leader in a global context in areas that relate to human health and well-being.

-- Understand global issues related to health and human development and well being from an interdisciplinary perspective; understand how to apply one’s disciplinary expertise.
+- Articulate global issues related to health and human development and well-being from an interdisciplinary perspective; understand how to apply one’s disciplinary expertise.

 - Understand and apply leadership principles in practice, including an appreciative inquiry perspective.

 - Understand and apply principles of reflective practice in order to become a better leader.

 - Understand ethical issues related to working in international environments.

 - Understand the concept of indigenous knowledge and describe ways to incorporate indigenous knowledge into leadership experiences.

 - Understand concepts of social innovation and how it applies to solving global health and human development issues.